Schachte/Background-Removal-Utility/README.md

 From here, future usage of the model itself could add a configurable parameter to pre-process bee input data to remove the background before being fed into the model for better accuracy.

+# Google Colab
+Check out https://pypi.org/project/carvekit-colab/ for Google Colab notebook using Carvekit.
+Carvekit is the underlying model.

 ## Examples

 Before | After